Protect Yourself and Report the Latest Frauds, Scams, Spams, Fakes, Identify Theft Hacks and Hoaxes

 2. Bcc: Blind Carbon Copy

 3. Received: Tracking information generated by mail servers that have previously handled a message

-4. Content-Type: Information about how the message has to be displayed, usually
+4. Content-Type: Information about how the message has to be displayed, usually a MIME type

-them requires a couple of steps, which vary depending upon the email program you use.
+The email headers are generally hidden by most email programs.
+To see them requires a couple of steps, which vary depending upon the email program you use.
 Here are directions for some of the more common email clients (programs):

 While you are viewing the message,